comp-imaging-sci/CLS-Mask_R-CNN/README.md

 # Mask R-CNN for Crown-like Structure Detection and Segmentation in 3D Light-sheet Microscopy Imaging
-This is an implementation of adapting Mask R-CNN of crown-like structure (CLS) detection and segmentation in light-sheet microscopy imaging.
+This is an implementation of adapting Mask R-CNN on crown-like structure (CLS) detection and segmentation in light-sheet microscopy imaging.
 <p align="center">
     <img src="figures/overlay_segmentation.png" width="324" height="324">
 </p>